tob-asco/seeds/tags.md

    - :abacus: even easier to be discovered as there is less competition

+## `LIT - Literature`
+Generally for this category:
+- :abacus: publish to find some recognition and motivation
+- :abacus: publish to obtain improving remarks
+1. `poem: {all languages, maybe also dialects}`
+   - :cool: quick read of contemporary poems
+   - :cool: see what is important to your people
+2. `short: {all languages, maybe also dialects}`
+   - :cool: cool stories, emotionally stimulating
+3. `novel topics`
+   - :cool: find new authors you may like in the future
+   - :abacus: decide which novel to focus on
+5. `sciFi topics`
+   - :cool: crazy suggestions of alternate worlds

+## `SOC - Society`
+1. `grand movement`
+   - :cool: find something to be part of
+   - :cool: look at the new world-moving trends
+   - :abacus: ideas that leverage masses
+   - :abacus: call for demonstrations

 ## `GAD - Gadgets` or `UOT - Things`